Perhaps you have just purchased an electric smoker. Or you have heard how convenient they are and are thinking about buying one yourself.

 The fine layer of smoke that leaves a black coating over everything inside not only helps cure and seal the inside of your smoker, it adds to the smokey flavor of whatever you cook.

-You can find more detail about how to season your smoker, and even more reasons why it is important in this post, just in case you aren’t convinced by this little recap.
+You can find more detail about how to season your electric smoker, and even more reasons why it is important in this post, just in case you aren’t convinced by this little recap.

 Wrapping it up

-We hope you have enjoyed our list of our top 9 tips that will help you smoke like a pro in your electric smoker.
+We hope you have enjoyed the list of our top tips that will help you smoke like a pro in your electric smoker.
 Do you have any other tips you would like to share, or do you have some questions that we didn’t touch on in this post?
 Be sure to leave a comment in the section below.

 And if you found this article useful, be sure to share!